 Add an extra field to the report called ORX Alignment.

-Report to lookup Event Types
+Report to lookup Event Types and display the ORX data mapping

 Current (As is)

 The current as is process is to run the reports.
 Send to business to confirm.
 Do excel enhancements to the data to map to the ORX data taxonomy and submit it to ORX.